Get Help Today(855) 593-1695

 Understanding Dilaudid And Its Effects

 Dilaudid is an Opioid Painkiller that is used to treat moderate to severe pain.
-The generic name of this drug is Hydromorphone, and it is under a class of drugs called Opioid Analgesics.
+The generic name of this drug is Hydromorphone, and it is in a class of drugs called Opioid Analgesics.
 Analgesics work by acting on the peripheral and central nervous systems and relieving pain.
 Dilaudid is sometimes used when other medications have proved unable to treat a person’s pain.
-This medication is similar to Morphine, and can be administered by injection in the hospital, or by swallowing a tablet form at home.
+This medication is similar to Morphine, and can be administered by injection in the hospital, or by swallowing a tablet at home.
 A doctor’s prescription is necessary to obtain either of these drugs and using it in any other way than prescribed is considered abuse.
-Some people crush and chew the pill form to feel the euphoric effects of Dilaudid.
+Some people crush and either chew, snort, or smoke the pill to feel the euphoric effects of Dilaudid more intensely and quickly.

 Effects Of Dilaudid

 When used properly, Dilaudid should effectively relieve pain within 15 minutes, reaching its peak effects in 30 minutes to an hour.
 It works for a few hours before its effects start to lessen, although it does remain in the body for 2 to 3 days.
 Like other medications, Dilaudid should be taken at the first sign of pain, not waiting until the pain has worsened.
-The effects of Dilaudid may lessen over time if it is taken for an extended period of time.
+The effects of Dilaudid may lessen over time if it is taken for an extended period of time, as a result of increased tolerance.
 You should not increase your dosage without talking to your doctor.
 Taking this medication with alcohol can increase the risk of dangerous side effects.
 Some side effects of Dilaudid include:

 - Mood swings